Anelasticity: Magnetoelastic effects in ferromagnetic materials

 Ferromagnetic materials have specific anelastic effects that influence internal friction and dynamic modulus.

 A non-magnetized ferromagnetic material forms Weiss domains, each one possessing a spontaneous and randomly directed magnetization.
-The boundary zones, called Bloch walls, are about one hundred atoms long, and here the orientation of one domain gradually changes into the one of the adjacent one.
+The boundary zones, called Bloch walls, are about one hundred atoms long, and here the orientation of one domain gradually changes into that of the adjacent one.
 Applying an external magnetic field makes domains with the same orientations increase in size, until all Bloch walls are removed, and the material is magnetized.

 Crystalline defects tend to anchor the domains, opposing their movement.
 So, materials can be divided into magnetically soft or hard based on how much the walls are strongly anchored.

-In these kind of materials magnetic and elastic phenomena are correlated, like in the case of magnetostriction, that is the propriety of changing size when under a magnetic field, or the opposite case, changing magnetic properties when a mechanical stress is applied.
+In these kind of materials magnetic and elastic phenomena are correlated, like in the case of magnetostriction, that is the property of changing size when under a magnetic field, or the opposite case, changing magnetic properties when a mechanical stress is applied.
 These effects are dependent on the Weiss domains and their ability to re-orient.

 When a magnetoelastic material is put under stress, the deformation is caused by the sum of the elastic and magnetoelastic ones.
 The presence of this last one changes the internal friction, by adding an additional dissipation mechanism.